top of page

 Writer's pictureInstinct to Heel

-In the dog training world there is a fascination with methods.
-There's "force free", "balanced", "positive reinforcement (+R) only" to name the ones you will hear the most.
+In the dog training world, there is a fascination with methods.
+There's "force-free," "balanced," and "positive reinforcement (+R) only," to name the ones you will hear the most.

-Before becoming a trainer years ago, I researched for a year trying to figure out what all this meant.
-At the end of that year I knew dogs required both positive reinforcement (+R) and a consequence.
+Before becoming a trainer years ago, I researched for a year, trying to figure out what all this meant.
+By the end of that year, I knew dogs required both positive reinforcement (+R) and a consequence.

 I have never been more embarrassed to be associated with such an industry.

-I predominantly focus on behavioural issues, my favourite being human aggressive and very nervous dogs due the new lease on life these dogs are afforded.
-Regardless of the behaviours, 98% of the time dogs got to where they did due to a lack of understanding of dog language by owners.
+I predominantly focus on behavioral issues, my favorite being human-aggressive and very nervous dogs, due to the new lease on life these dogs are afforded.
+Regardless of the behaviors, 98% of the time, dogs got to where they did due to a lack of understanding of dog language by their owners.

-The rehabilitation lies in the relationship with the human and the dog.
+The rehabilitation lies in the relationship between the human and the dog.

-Just like in any relationship we choose how we want to be treated, we choose how we show up.
-We reinforce what behaviours we will accept or not.
-Unlike most other relationships this one is unique in the language barrier.
-Different to other language barriers i.e Japanese to english, there isn't a translator - for dogs.
+Just like in any relationship, we choose how we want to be treated, and we choose how we show up.
+We reinforce what behaviors we will accept or not.
+Unlike most other relationships, this one is unique due to the language barrier.
+Different from other language barriers (e.g., Japanese to English), there isn't a translator—for dogs.

-There is yet to be a dog who can speak to give us a true look into their language.
+There has yet to be a dog who can speak to give us a true look into their language.

-After working with, observing and living with 100's of dogs, I do my best to translate what I see, know and understand.
-I teach humans the basics of dog language in order for the humans to ensure the message being received match those intended inside the home.
+After working with, observing, and living with hundreds of dogs, I do my best to translate what I see, know, and understand.
+I teach humans the basics of dog language to ensure the message being received matches those intended inside the home.
 This is where it all begins.

-Psychologically dogs and humans show a lot of similarities.
-Especially in the changing of behaviours.
-For example, if our emotions are suppressed eventually there is going to be a negative outcome.
+Psychologically, dogs and humans show a lot of similarities, especially in the changing of behaviors.
+For example, if our emotions are suppressed, eventually, there will be a negative outcome.
 Dogs are no different.
-Stopping a bad behaviour does not surmount to suppressing the emotions, once we remove the action we are able to build confidence in the areas required should it be a behaviour driven from fear.
-If you continuously avoid the triggers, and reward the dog for "look at me" each time the trigger arises you are not allowing the dog to move through any of their feelings, or helping them learn what actual behaviour is ideal.
+Stopping a bad behavior does not mean suppressing the emotions.
+Once we remove the action, we can build confidence in the areas required, especially if the behavior is driven by fear.
+If you continuously avoid the triggers and reward the dog for "look at me" each time the trigger arises, you are not allowing the dog to move through any of their feelings or helping them learn what actual behavior is ideal.

-What is also similar is how different every person/dog is from the next.
-You treat your second dog the same way as the first, you will see a very different outcome, just as you do in two kids growing up.
+What is also similar is how different every person and dog is from the next.
+If you treat your second dog the same way as the first, you will see a very different outcome, just as you do with two kids growing up.

-Did you know, they was a 'rescue' dog acts in your home will be different to the next?
-This is caused by the difference in how one human functions in the world to the next.
+Did you know that a 'rescue' dog acts differently in your home compared to the next?
+This is caused by the difference in how one human functions in the world compared to another.
 What is important to you may not be as important to me.
-For example, whether a dog is allowed to follow you into the bathroom can differ changing the dynamic in relationship.
-It's in the small things, just as it is in human/human relationships.
+For example, whether a dog is allowed to follow you into the bathroom can differ, changing the dynamic in the relationship.
+It's in the small things, just as it is in human-to-human relationships.

-Rehabilitation requires teaching humans dog language so when we create the shift out of the undesirable behaviours, they don't return due to incorrect messaging.
+Rehabilitation requires teaching humans dog language so that when we create the shift out of undesirable behaviors, they don't return due to incorrect messaging.

-In the dog world today, there are people making thousands, sometimes 6 figure salaries based off methods that don't work or work sometimes.
-Or maybe there is some peace gained with certain methods because the owners are told to change their lives/houses/patterns/plans around to accommodate their dogs fears and anxieties.
+In the dog world today, there are people making thousands, sometimes six-figure salaries, based on methods that don't work or only work sometimes.
+Or maybe there is some peace gained with certain methods because the owners are told to change their lives, houses, patterns, or plans around to accommodate their dogs' fears and anxieties.
 All to make sure we don't unnecessarily stress the dog.
-Blacking out your windows to stop a dog barking for any reason should not be accepted, but not only is it being accepted, more and more are doing it.
+Blacking out your windows to stop a dog from barking for any reason should not be accepted, but not only is it being accepted, more and more are doing it.

-Dog's are more stressed in today's world with more anxious and fearful dogs and more dogs acting out.
-We need to change so our dogs can be happy again, to experience life fully.
-Dog's that aren't even comparable to the dogs I rehabilitate here are being reduced to fragile, incapable victims that have no ability to process.
+Dogs are more stressed in today's world, with more anxious and fearful dogs and more dogs acting out.
+We need to change so our dogs can be happy again and experience life fully.
+Dogs that aren't even comparable to the ones I rehabilitate here are being reduced to fragile, incapable victims who have no ability to process.

-Where humans and dogs differ : dogs do NOT hold onto the story.
-They have the action or emotion potentially, but they don't put the past to it.
-So the ability to shift emotionally and behaviourally is not as tedious or lengthy as the typical human experience.
+Where humans and dogs differ: Dogs do NOT hold onto the story.
+They have the action or emotion potentially, but they don't attach the past to it.
+So, the ability to shift emotionally and behaviorally is not as tedious or lengthy as the typical human experience.

-Ok, so the humans understand, now what?
+Okay, so the humans understand—now what?
 Now, we use dog language to re-educate the dog.

-Clear yes or no communication, just as they do.
-By establishing communication, teaching what is desirable and what is undesirable with out pain or fear.
-Once we know for certain the lines of communication are clear and tested we can then add consequence that is fair.
-The consequence being a correction.
+Clear yes-or-no communication, just as they do.
+By establishing communication and teaching what is desirable and undesirable without pain or fear.
+Once we know for certain that the lines of communication are clear and tested, we can then add a consequence that is fair.
+The consequence is a correction.

-The dog has a choice, do or not.
-Sometimes, the correction will be high enough to create discomfort but the level is decided by the dog.
-Each time the behaviour is practised after they understand, the level of consequence increases.
+The dog has a choice: do it or not.
+Sometimes, the correction will be high enough to create discomfort, but the level is decided by the dog.
+Each time the behavior is practiced after they understand, the level of consequence increases.
 They are choosing, and sometimes dogs have a high pain tolerance, especially if the reward itself may seem worth it to the dog.

 As for dominance, I do not believe this should be used in training or as a tool.

-Leadership and dominance are being thrown together in the training world, and I disagree that to lead your dog you need to dominate.
+Leadership and dominance are being thrown together in the training world, and I disagree that in order to lead your dog, you need to dominate.

-To lead you need to understand who you are leading.
-From personality to genetics.
-You then need to understand what you are communicating to your dog intentionally or otherwise.
+To lead, you need to understand who you are leading— from personality to genetics.
+You then need to understand what you are communicating to your dog, intentionally or otherwise.
 You need to respect that they are dogs.
-Then you need to establish clear boundaries, clear expectations, fully understanding that they have no ability to navigate our world.
+Then, you need to establish clear boundaries and expectations, fully understanding that they have no ability to navigate our world.

-If you do not lead your dog effectively they will not trust you, and if they don't trust you they will do dog.
-And sometimes dog comes with consequences bigger than what you can correct.
+If you do not lead your dog effectively, they will not trust you.
+And if they don't trust you, they will do dog things.
+And sometimes, dog things come with consequences bigger than what you can correct - having your dog euthanized.
+It can be turned around though with the right help.

-One day I hope that I am not needed, because that would mean that humans are respecting the needs of our four legged, toothy friends.
-That would mean that dogs are not being given choices and responsibilities that are above their pay grade.
-That would mean that these beautiful creatures are being honoured.
+One day, I hope that I am not needed, because that would mean humans are respecting the needs of our four-legged, toothy friends.
+That would mean that dogs are not being given choices and responsibilities above their pay grade.
+That would mean that these beautiful creatures are being honored.

 I dedicated my life to my dog so he could live his best life.
-And to me his best life is a life full of adventures, freedoms and more love he can sometimes handle.
-For him to live his best life, I had to figure out the balance of his best life, my best life and our best life.
+And to me, his best life was a life full of adventures, freedoms, and more love than he could sometimes handle.
+For him to live his best life, I had to figure out the balance of his best life, my best life, and our best life.

 Science of methods, click HERE